Self-Powered Pulse Generator for Drug Delivery

 Invention Readiness

 Fully functional prototypes have been constructed and successfully tested, producing reliable electrical pulses across the target voltage and pulse width ranges.
 Piezoelectric materials have been optimized and microchips with integrated reservoirs and delivery channels have been validated.
-The system operates via manual trigger or external control (Bluetooth, RF, NFC).
-Current readiness: Advanced preclinical; prototypes have validated mechanical and electrical performance and are ready for animal studies and clinical development.
+The system may operate via manual trigger or external control (Bluetooth, RF, NFC).
+Current readiness: Preclinical; prototypes have validated mechanical and electrical performance and are ready for animal studies and clinical development.

 IP Status